TheUniversalAxiom/pointy-stick/README.md

 Fₙ scales slowly → it represents structure, balance, and natural constraint

 Together:
-Eₙ provides thrust
+Eₙ provides thrust,
-Fₙ prevents collapse
+Fₙ prevents collapse.

 What this does:
-Eₙ supplies force
+Eₙ supplies force,
-Fₙ scales that force
+Fₙ scales that force.

 In other words:
 The ratio of intelligence gain between iterations asymptotically approaches φ.